 |Alice Valdesalici||EURAC, Institute for Comparative Federalism|

-- The Confidential Counsellor is in charge of preventing, managing and helping to solve cases of bullying and sexual harassment brought to her attention which occur in the workplace or study environment
+- the Confidential Counsellor, who is in charge of preventing, managing and helping to resolve any cases of bullying and sexual harassment occurring in the workplace or study environment brought to his/her attention.